siggraph-s3/s3-website/_programs/conference-apprentice-program.md

 ### Status

 Applicants must no longer be eligible to serve as a SIGGRAPH Conference Student Volunteer or Team Leader.
-This means high school, undergraduate, or graduate students enrolled with a minimum of 6 credit hours for at least one semester during the {{page.academic-year}} academic year ({{page.academic-year-not-eligible}}) are NOT eligible.
+This means high school, undergraduate, or graduate students enrolled full-time for at least one semester during the {{page.academic-year}} academic year. ({{page.academic-year-not-eligible}}) are NOT eligible.

 ### Experience